Copyright © Macdonald Hotels & Resorts 2025

 INTRODUCTION

-Macdonald Hotels is committed to operating with integrity and accountability.
-That commitment applies both within the organisation and in our relationships with suppliers.
+Macdonald Hotels is committed to operating with integrity and accountability in all of our business practices - a commitment that applies not only to Macdonald Hotels Group but also to our relationships with suppliers.

 We adopt a zero-tolerance approach to slavery and human trafficking.
 We are committed to taking all reasonably practicable steps to ensure that slavery and human trafficking is not present either in our operations or supply chains.

-Macdonald Hotels recognises that slavery and human trafficking are not issues which are confined to the overseas hospitality sector.
-In particular, we recognise and are assessing the risks that arise from the use of foreign and migrant labour, and from supply chains both in the UK and overseas.
+Macdonald Hotels recognises that slavery and human trafficking are not issues isolated to the overseas hospitality sector.
+In particular, we recognise that risks arise from the use of foreign and migrant labour, and from supply chains both in the United Kingdom and overseas.

 ABOUT MACDONALD HOTELS